-Gülen, a 75-year-old former ally of Erdoğan, has lived in self-imposed exile in Pennsylvania since the late 1990s.
-He has denied any involvement in the abortive coup.
+The 75-year-old Gülen, who has lived in self-imposed exile in Pennsylvania since the late 1990s, has denied any involvement in the attempted coup